What Are Inpatient Drug Rehab (Residential) Treatment Centers?

 Also is the standard “Cognitive Behavior Therapy (“CBT”), which includes “dialectical behavior therapy.
 Both CBT therapies are meant to reinforce one’s rational thinking: and to get rid of the belief that one can’t operate without their “drug of choice,” etc. Finally, the inpatient drug rehab may explore “Psychodynamic Therapies,” where patients delve into their subconscious minds to figure out the causes of their undesirable behaviors.
 This psychotherapy centers on Freud’s findings, based on the hidden beliefs that keep a person wanting to use drugs or alcohol.

-Are there alternatives to Inpatient Drug Rehab therapies?
+Are there alternatives to Inpatient Drug Rehab treatment?

 If you can’t afford to take time off, even for short-term inpatient therapy, you might consider partial hospitalization.
 You might think about trying intense, but short-lived therapies that are known as intensive outpatient treatments.
 These treatments are what they sound like they are very intense!
 At first, you will go to regular treatment sessions that are physically and emotionally powerful.
 Often, these “intense” treatments will be given most days of the week to start—then fewer and fewer times per week to support your ongoing sober recovery process.